botpress/botpress-examples/motivation-bot/README.md

 ### 6. Configure Messenger connexion settings

-Before starting coding it, we need to configure it so it will be linked directly to your Facebook Page.
+Before starting coding it, we need to configure it then it will be linked directly to your Facebook Page.
 To do this step, you can follow our [5 steps](https://github.com/botpress/botpress-messenger#get-started) guide in botpress-messenger documentation.

 Briefly, you only need to create a [Facebook Page](https://www.facebook.com/pages/create) if you don't already have one and create a new [Messenger Application](https://developers.facebook.com/) on Facebook Developers Interface.
-After that, you need to find your **App ID**, **App Secret** and **Token Access**, and copy them directly in your web messenger module interface (http://localhost:3000/modules/botpress-messenger).
-Finally, you only need to activate [ngrok](https://ngrok.com/), validate and connect your bot.
+After that, you need to find your **App ID**, **App Secret** and **Token Access**, and copy them directly in your web messenger [module interface](http://localhost:3000/modules/botpress-messenger).
+Finally, you only need to activate [**ngrok**](https://ngrok.com/), **validate** and **connect** your bot.

 If everything works fine from the begin of the tutorial, your bot is supposed to work and answer to `BOT_LICENSE` if you chat with it directly on [Messenger](https://www.messenger.com/) or [Facebook](https://www.facebook.com).